ASOS (LON:ASC) Trading Up 18.4% – Here’s Why

-Separately, Shore Capital upgraded shares of ASOS to a “buy” rating in a research report on Friday.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the company.
-According to data from MarketBeat, ASOS presently has a consensus rating of “Hold” and an average target price of GBX 391 ($5.05).
+Separately, Shore Capital raised ASOS to a “buy” rating in a report on Friday.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus price target of GBX 391 ($5.05).

 ASOS Plc operates as an online fashion retailer in the United Kingdom, the United States, Australia, France, Germany, Spain, Italy, Sweden, the Netherlands, Denmark, Poland, and internationally.
 It offers womenswear and menswear products.
 The company sells its products under the ASOS Design, ASOS Edition, ASOS Luxe, ASOS 4505, Collusion, Reclaimed Vintage, Topshop, Topman, Miss Selfridge, HIIT, AsYou, Dark Future, UNRVLLD/SPPLY, Crooked Tongues, Daysocial, Actual, and Weekend Collective brands, as well as through third-party brands.